Verification of Disability for Reasonable Accommodation

 Verification of Disability from an LCSW is Valid

 You may receive a verification signed by a “licensed certified social worker” or “LCSW”.
-To our knowledge this is not a medical degree, it’s a masters in social work.
-You might therefore be tempted to deny the accommodation.
-Be careful.
-Under Massachusetts law, a disability does not have to be verified by a medical doctor.
-According to one of the attorneys listed in our service provider directory, Massachusetts law requires us to accept the following sources as verification of a disability:
+This is not a medical degree, but under Massachusetts law, a disability does not have to be verified by a medical doctor.
+According to MGL, Chapter 151b Section 4, landlords are required to accept verification of disability from “an appropriate health care or rehabilitation professional.”
+This includes:

-Included in the list of non-physician health care professionals are licensed certified social workers.
-Be careful: not all social workers are clinical, so ask for some proof of a health care job, like a clinical title.
+That last item on the list can certainly be interpreted to include licensed certified social workers.
+However, remember that not all social workers are clinical.
+If you have doubts, you can ask for some proof of a health care job, such as a clinical title.

 Avoiding Fraudulent Paperwork

-Of course emotional support animals play a key role in the lives of many who legitimately need them.
+Of course, emotional support animals play a key role in the lives of many who legitimately need them.
 But unfortunately, some renters use the assistance animal law as a loophole to avoid prohibitions on pets.
-Our form has language that reduces the likelihood a healthcare provider or other signatory will fraudulently complete this form on behalf of a renter.
-Issuing a false emotional support animal prescription using this form, should the form be needed in court, will violate MGL Chapter 268 Section 1A.

 Verification of Disability Conclusion

-Note that you should not know what the disability is.
-Many situations can contribute to a difficulty or impairment, including drug addiction and resultant recovery processes.
+Remember that you should not know what the disability is.
+Many situations can contribute to a difficulty or impairment, including drug addiction and resultant recovery processes (though the ADA and FHA do not consider people currently using illegal drugs to be protected in the same way).
 If a provider discloses information that violates health information privacy, call or write to the provider and tell them that they provided you too much information.